Johan Peter Wleugel: Career

 In 1778–95, he was ekvipagemester of the navy's dry dock in Strandgade.
 In 1770, he captained the frigate Bornholm on a voyage to the Mediterranean Sea.
 In 1781, he was flag captain of the Mediterranean squadron.
 In 1782, he was flag captain of Justitia.

 In 1789, he was captain of the ship of the line Fyen.
 In 1790, he was appointed as head of enrollment, and he also submitted a report concerning the completed renovation of the dock.
 In 1794, he captained the ship of the line Den Prægtige and in 1705 the Trekroner in the Danish-Swedish squadron in the North Sea under the Swedish baron Palmqvist.
 At his return to Copenhagen, he left the post as ekvipagemester at the dock to head the 4th Division.
 In 1796, he captained the ship of the line Skjiold and headed a squadron along the Norwegian coast.
 He was the same year promoted to counter admiral and was appointed as 2nd military member of the Admiralitets- og Kommissariatskollegiet.

-In 1800, when Dixon demonstrated in the *resund, Wleugel was sent out with an escad as a response.
+In 1800, when Dixon demonstrated in the Øresund, Wleugel was sent out with an escad as a response.
 In 1804, he was promoted to 1st Member (1, deputeret) in the admiralty college.
-In 19+8. prior to the blockade of Copenhagen, he escorted Prince Christian Holding.
+In 1807, prior to the blockade of Copenhagen, he escorted Prince Christian Holding.

 In 1784, he was a co-founder of Søe-Lieutenant-Selskabet.
 In 1813, he became a member of the Royal Danish Society of Science and Letters.

-Firomg tje later part of his career, he was a member of numerous commissions.
-In 1774, he was a member of the so-called Ejder Commission.In 1777, he was made a member of the Defence Commission.
+During the later part of his career, he was a member of numerous commissions.
+In 1774, he was a member of the so-called Ejder Commission.
+In 1777, he was made a member of the Defence Commission.

 In 1778–96, he was a member of the Construction Commission.
 In 1785–1814, he was a member of a commission concerning the renovation of the dock.
-In 1779, he became a member of the Quarantine Commission as well as in the Fire and Water Commissions.In 1802, he was made a member of the Navigation Commission.
+In 1779, he became a member of the Quarantine Commission as well as in the Fire and Water Commissions.
+In 1802, he was made a member of the Navigation Commission.
 In 1782–96, he was a member of the Eegleringskommissionen.
 In 1808, he was a member of a commission concerning provisions to Norway.
 He retired in 1822.